siyuan1992/coding-challenge/README.md

 #Flink, #Spark (timestamp: Thu Oct 29 17:51:56 +0000 2015)
 ```

-Two hashtags will be connected in both directions if and only if they are present in the same tweet.
-Only tweets that contain two or more hashtags can potentially create new edges.
+Two hashtags will be connected if and only if they are present in the same tweet.
+Only tweets that contain two or more **DISTINCT** hashtags can create new edges.

 A good way to create this graph is with an edge list where an edge is defined by two hashtags that are connected.